Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors

-In this section, to further demonstrate the CSR suppression efficiency of our proposed chicane designs, we compare the performance in suppressing the CSR-induced emittance growth between symmetric and asymmetric $C$- and $S$-chicanes, which have the same $L_{tot}$, $ R_{56}^{s_0\to s_f}$, $L_{B1}$, and compression factor $C$, as summarized in Table \ref{Table-same-Parameter}.
-The other chicane parameters are presented in Tables \ref{Table-C-chicane} and \ref{Table-S-chicane}.
+In this section, to further demonstrate the CSR suppression efficiency of our proposed asymmetric chicane designs, we compare the performance in suppressing the CSR-induced emittance growth among the four types of chicanes, including symmetric C- and S-chicanes, and the asymmetric C- and S-chicanes.
+These chicanes have set the same $L_{tot}$, $ R_{56}^{s_0\to s_f}$, $L_{B1}$, and compression factor $C$, as summarized in Table \ref{Table-same-Parameter}.
+Whereby one can obtain the other chicane parameters of symmetric S-chicane, as presented in Table \ref{Table-S-chicane}.
 These chicanes are tested by ELEGANT with the initial bunch parameters in Table \ref{Table:bunch}.

-For the cases with CSR-induced emittance growth, by scanning the initial C-S parameters, we are committed to achieving minimum emittance growth in the exit of the symmetric $C$- and $S$-chicanes.
-By doing so, the ELEGANT simulations results are summarized in Table \ref{Table-C}.
-In the case of the asymmetric $C$- and $S$-chicanes, the growth in normalized emittance $\Delta \varepsilon_{n}/\varepsilon_{n0} $ are reduced by tenfold compared to the symmetric ones, It appears that the emittance growth due to CSR can be well suppressed.
-In addition, some studies have shown that a longer drift space between the dipoles degrades the emittance, as the CSR effects dominate in the drift space \cite{Borland:2001xv}.
-Therefore, it is necessary to investigate the CSR suppression efficiency under a more detail case, considering the incoherent synchrotron radiation (ISR) in the bending magnets, and the CSR effect in the dipoles and the following drift space with the Stupakov model \cite{Borland:2000gvh}.
-It shows that the relative emittance growth of symmetric $C$- and $S$-chicanes (Table \ref{Table-C}) are 4.5 and 10 times larger than that of asymmetric ones, respectively.
-These results appear good suppression of the emittance growth, whether only the dipole-induced CSR or the full effect is considered.
+By scanning the initial C-S parameters, we aim to achieve minimum emittance growth at the exit of the symmetric C- and S-chicanes.
+By doing this, the simulation results for every chicanes can be obtained by ELEGANT and can be seen in Table \ref{Table-C}.
+In the case of the asymmetric C- and S-chicanes, the normalized emittance growth $\Delta \varepsilon_{n}/\varepsilon_{n0} $ is reduced by more than tenfold compared with the symmetric ones, It appears that the emittance growth due to CSR can be effectively suppressed.

+In the above sections, the emittance growths induced by dipole-CSR have been verified for asymmetric C- and S-chicanes.
+However, some study has shown that a longer drift space between the dipoles may degrade the emittance significantly, as the CSR effects dominate in the drift space \cite{Borland:2001xv}.
+Therefore, it is worthwhile to investigate more detail CSR effects (denoted by all-CSR), considering the transient CSR at the dipole edges, incoherent synchrotron radiation in the bending magnets, the classical, single-particle synchrotron radiation, and the CSR effect in the dipoles and the following drift space with the Stupakov model \cite{Borland:2000gvh}.
+Furthermore, we simulate the emittance growth of the symmetric (asymmetric) C- and S-chicanes, taking into account the all-CSR effects.
+The results are listed in Table \ref{Table-C}.
+We find that the relative emittance growth of the symmetric C- and S-chicanes are 5.5 and 8.9 times larger than that of asymmetric ones, respectively.
+Overall, the asymmetric C- and S-chicanes have good success in suppressing of the emittance growth, whether only the dipole-induced CSR or the all-CSR is considered.